Let’s face it, no restaurateur likes dealing with chargebacks.

-Said another way, when a guest denies a charge that appears in their credit card statement via a few clicks, the charge is reversed and funds are immediately withdrawn from a restaurant and returned to a cardholder.
+Said another way, when a guest denies a charge that appears in their credit card statement, the charge is reversed and funds can be withdrawn from a restaurant and returned to a cardholder.

-Following a cardholder’s chargeback initiation, a restaurant has the opportunity to prove that the original transaction was legitimate and the cardholder’s claim is unfounded, but not before a forced-refund is processed.
+Following a cardholder’s chargeback initiation, a restaurant has the opportunity to prove that the original transaction was legitimate and the cardholder’s claim is unfounded.

-Fighting chargebacks has become easier for restaurants who employ a point of sale system that has digital receipts, which is often the evidence required to attempt to disprove a chargeback claim.
-Although digital receipts prevent sifting through boxes of paper receipts, spending any time fighting chargebacks can still be a headache – especially when the chargeback is legitimate.
+Fighting chargebacks has become easier for restaurants who employ a point of sale system that uses digital receipts, which are often the evidence required to attempt to disprove a chargeback claim.
+Although digital receipts prevent sifting through boxes of paper receipts, spending any time fighting chargebacks can still be a headache – especially when the chargeback isn’t legitimate.

-Chargebacks are added costs that all merchants, in every industry, will incur in order to accept credit cards.
+Chargebacks are added costs that all merchants, in every industry, will incur as a result of accepting credit cards.
 Rules and government regulations heavily favor cardholders in chargeback claims, and generally-speaking, a restaurant is treated as guilty until proven innocent.

 Why Do Chargebacks Exist?